leandono/newsprint/README.md

 # NewSprint

-A little module that allow you to create and send a newsletter/resume of your current sprint/work using the information reflected in your Trello board.
+A nodejs module that allow you to create and send a newsletter/resume of your current sprint/work using the information reflected in your Trello board.

 > Inspired in this article of The Changelog: [https://changelog.com/trello-as-a-cms/]()

+## Preview

 ![Preview NewSprint](http://i.imgur.com/Szm1KNi.png)